 History shows that nonviolent direct action campaigns are one of the best ways to build such movements.
 Let’s prepare now for the work ahead.

 This online course will teach you the basics of nonviolent direct action campaigning.
 With proven methods of building people power, campaigns shake up the status quo through tactics that range from fasting and boycotts to noncooperation and civil disobedience.
 If you’re feeling discouraged, this is the perfect time to build your strategic skills in the methods of Gandhi, King, and suffrage leader Alice Paul.

 During our four classes together online, you will learn how to:

 ● Choose an issue where you can actually make a difference.

 ● Identify the people who you want to pressure and where they are vulnerable.

 ● Develop creative tactics to make your actions effective, press-worthy, and often fun.

 ● Build your impact over time, so the people you’re trying to pressure have to take you seriously.

-In community with others, you will find support and a chance to strengthen your courage and leadership muscles.
 Each session will include a mixture of lesson and discussion.
 Recordings of the class sessions will be available in case you can’t make every one, along with additional materials and suggested homework.

 I am excited to share the lessons I’ve learned through my own experience, as well as what I’ve learned listening to and reading stories from a variety of social change movements.
 I’m especially excited to help you step into your own power as you work for a more just, sustainable, and loving world.